The Saltworks Company 2024 Extrait

 by Kenneth Orbeck

 The Saltworks Company Carmen is an Extrait de Parfum launched in 2024, created by Kenneth Orbeck.
-Carmen opens with Black Cherry, settles into a heart of Saffron, Cumin, and Heliotrope, and dries down to a base of Cedar, Fir Resin, and Ambergris.
-The Saltworks Company's Carmen is a fruity-led wear in the mid tier.
+Carmen opens with Black Cherry, settles into a heart of Heliotrope, Saffron, and Cumin, and dries down to a base of Cedar, Ambergris, and Fir Resin.
+The Saltworks Company's Carmen carries an Acquired verdict, a fruity-led wear.

 A black-cherry-and-saffron extrait with a warm cumin pulse and a soft ambergris-cedar tail, Carmen wears like a confident evening declaration.
 Sits in the BR540-adjacent crowd for those who want fruit-and-spice statement warmth.